RomaMalasarte/RomaMalasarte.github.io/essays/ReflectionAI.md

 <img width="200px" src="../img/sushi robot.jpeg">

 ### I. Introduction
 About a year and a half ago, I went back home and took a visit to my uncle's house.
-His son, who worked as an IT and in the software developing field had asked me "where do you go to college and what are you studying?"
+His son, who worked in IT and in the software developing field had asked me, "where do you go to college and what are you studying?"
 This question was not new to me, but his response left me with confusion.
 As I was describing my college experience, he replied back saying that Computer Science is only advancing and now there is ChatGPT.
 He asked me, "have you heard of chatGPT?"
 I replied saying "no, what is that?"
-Finding myself typing in chatgpt on the web today, is surreal to me.
-Little did I know, something that I was 0% knowledgeable about just a year and a half ago has become applicable to my daily life.
+Now, I finding myself typing in ChatGPT and that is surreal to me.
+Little did I know, something that I was 0% knowledgeable about a year and a half ago has become applicable to my day to day tasks.

-I appreciate the AI is encouraged in this course and does not restrict us from using a valuable tool.
+I have enjoyed this class in many ways due to how well the structure of the course is and the freedom in being able to create.
+I appreciate that AI is encouraged in this course as long as it is used responsibly.

 ### II.
 Personal Experience with AI:
 I have used AI in class this semester in the following areas: